JoowonJung/JoowonJung.github.io/README.md

 To do list
 -----------

-* Fix the column overlapping on main page in different browsers - working correctly on Firefox & Safari, but not on Chrome and Opera.
+* Fix the column overlapping on main page on different browsers - working correctly on Firefox & Safari, but not on Chrome & Opera.
-* setup responsive on Mobile(display) environment
+* Setup responsive on Mobile(display) environment

 ---------------